streicherlouw/fastai2_jetson_nano/README.md

 The Nvidia jetson nano is a small single board computer pairing a quad-core ARMv8 processor with a 128 core Nvidia Maxwell GPU.
 Fastai V2 is the latest development version of the fastai deep learning library, that adds function call-backs and GPU accelerated image transforms to fastai V1.

-Fastai V2 presents some installation challenges for users of the Nvidia Jetson Nano.
-The GPU acceleration used by fastai V2 require pytorch to have been compiled with MAGMA support, and the default pytorch wheels provided by Nvidia are not built with MAGMA, as MAGMA itself is not available as a binary, and Nvidia did not want to force everyone wanting to use pytorch on the nano to have to build MAGMA from source before being able to install pytorch.
+Fastai V2 presents some unique installation challenges for users of the Nvidia Jetson Nano.
+The GPU acceleration used by fastai V2 require pytorch to have been compiled with MAGMA support, and the default pytorch wheels provided by Nvidia are not built with MAGMA.
+Dusty_nv from Nvidia explains the reasoning behind this choice [here].
 This means that to use fastai V2 on the jetson nano, both MAGMA and pytorch needs to be rebuilt from source on the nano.

 With a reasonably fast SD card, following the process below should take about 12-14 hours.
 It has been desinged to be fully automated, so it can be run overnight.
-I suggest running the script from an SSH terminal to capture output

 # Step 1: Flash Jetpack 4.4
 Flash an SD card with Jetpack 4.4 as described on https://developer.nvidia.com/embedded/jetpack and complete the initial setup of username and password using a screen and keyboard connected directly to the jetson.
 My jetson did not work reliably with a 4K screen.
 Use an HD screen or TV if you have similar problems.